Alfred Hitchcock Presents: LPs

+Stage musical adaptation

+On 1 August 2024, it was announced that a stage musical adaptation of the series would have its world premiere at the Theatre Royal, Bath in March 2025, featuring music and lyrics by Steven Lutvak, book by Jay Dyer and directed by John Doyle.

 Legacy

-American rapper Eminem used the theme song in his song "Alfred's Theme" from his album Music to Be Murdered By – Side B (2020), which itself is one of two albums inspired by Hitchcock's 1958 spoken word record of the same name.
+American rapper Eminem used the theme song in his song "Alfred's Theme" from his album Music to Be Murdered By – Side B (2020), which itself is one of two albums inspired by Hitchcock's 1958 spoken-word record of the same name.

-The Netflix anthology series Guillermo del Toro's Cabinet of Curiosities begins each episode with said filmmaker introducing each episode, in the same fashion as Alfred Hitchcock Presents.